naatanaelk/aws-ansible-lamp/README.md

 ```
 ansible --version
 ```

+## Configuring EC2 Key & Security Group
+As this playbook assume that a preconfigured key & security group on AWS already exist, you need to configure this variables first.

+You will need to create a new key called "jenkins-master":
+1. Go to EC2 Dashboard.
+2. Network & Security > Key Pairs.
+3. Create Key Pair, name it "jenkins-master", and choose pem format.
+4. Copy your key pair to your Ansible Control Node in /home/ubuntu/.ssh/jenkins-master.pem

+You will also need to create a security group called "ssh-http-mysql":
+1. Go to EC2 Dashboard.
+2. Network & Security > Security Groups.
+3. Create Security Group, name it "ssh-http-mysql".
+4. Add Inbound Rule for SSH (Port 22), HTTP (Port 80), and MySQL (Port 3306).

 ## Provision EC2
 This playbook creates one web server instances as a fronted, one MySQL instance as a db using the Ubuntu 18.04.
 It will also, if you want, provision a simple LAMP website to demonstrate the success of the installation.